philipturner/home-built-stm/README.md

 _A cut with the same X traversal (5 mm), but quantitatively less Z-axis drift._

+The Z-axis drift has improved even more.
+I'll stick with these feeds and speeds for the remaining tests.

+TODO: Upload the image here.
+Waiting until later to do so, to save time.

 TODO: Upload `example11.FNC` after the next test.
 Then, make a cut all the way along the billet's X dimension.
 Measure how much the Z axis has drifted by the end of the cut.